jliu88/analysis_console/README.md

 Create a program that gives Scatter_by_Category the required parameters.

 ###Required parameters
-**ds_loc**: string location of the excel document with all the data.
+**ds_loc**: dataframe or string location of the excel document with all the data.
 Column headers must be on the first row and is recommended to not include spaces.
 If there are spaces then they can be changed with the **renamer** parameter.

 Required column headers are:
 >SerialNumber